 External Grant Opportunities

-Also, join the Kids Garden Community to explore a library of funding opportunities, including opportunities by region, and discuss fundraising strategies with a community of program leaders.
+We encourage you to join the Kids Garden Community to explore a current library of funding opportunities that might work for your garden program and to discuss fundraising strategies with a community of program leaders.

 American Heart Association Teaching Gardens - The American Heart Association works with schools to find local sponsors to help fund the installation of raised bed gardens in schools.